 Over the past year, we partnered with a digital health company to develop a remote patient monitoring platform that could help older adults age in place.
 As part of our engagement, we conducted a series of design research studies to help us better understand the needs, pains, and context of older adults.
-The results of these studies helped inform the product’s design, development, and strategy.
-During an iterative process, from defining the MVP to launching the pilot, we learned valuable lessons worth sharing with other UX designers.
+The result of this UX design for seniors study helped inform the product’s design, development, and strategy.
+During an iterative process, from defining the MVP to launching the pilot, we learned valuable lessons worth sharing with other healthcare UX designers.

 What is a design research study?